Washington / Snohomish County

 Healthcare

-Hartford residents have access to quality healthcare, including nearby Providence Regional Medical Center Everett, which provides comprehensive services and emergency care.
-The city boasts 2.3 physicians per 1,000 residents, and over 94% of locals have health insurance coverage.
-Healthcare services are reliable and widely accessible for families and individuals.
+Hartford residents have access to quality healthcare, with major hospitals like Providence Regional Medical Center Everett nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 94.6% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals